springernature/frontend-playbook/accessibility/accessibility-in-emails.md

 1. Writing and visual design are key components of an accessible email campaign.
 1. Email templates can be made immediately more accessible with a few simple coding techniques.

-Creating accessible emails are not fundamentally different from creating accessible websites.
+Creating accessible emails is not fundamentally different from creating accessible websites.

 Here are the few differing constraints and techniques that should be considered.